Overhead-Intelligence/oi-cm4-toolkit/README.md

 <a name="introduction"></a>
 ## Introduction
-This README details the current features of CM4 Scripts **Version 1.1.0**
+This README details the current features of Shell Scripts **Version 1.2.0**

-The purpose of this repository is to provide convenience scripts for debugging, setup, and setting time on the CM4.
+The purpose of this repository is to provide convenience scripts for debugging, setup, and setting time on the Raspberry Pi Compute Module.

 <a name="installation"></a>
 ## Installation
-Simply clone the repo to the home directory on the CM4.
+Simply clone the repo to the home directory ("/home/droneman/") on the Pi.

 <a name="usage"></a>
 ## Usage